-Under normal market conditions, the Adviser expects substantially all of the Fund's net assets to be invested in the securities of investment companies that invest in the types of securities described in each asset class below, with less than 5% of the net assets invested in cash or money market instruments.
+Under normal market conditions, the Fund's investment adviser, Matson Money, Inc. (the "Adviser"), expects substantially all of the Fund's net assets to be invested in the securities of investment companies that invest in the types of securities described in each asset class below, with less than 5% of the net assets invested in cash or money market instruments.

 International Small Cap Value Asset Class: The underlying investment companies generally will purchase the stocks and other equity securities, directly or through sponsored or unsponsored depositary receipts, of small companies in foreign countries with developed markets that the underlying investment adviser(s) determine to be value stocks at the time of purchase.
-An issuer's securities are considered value stocks primarily because they have a high book value in relation to their market value (a "book to market ratio").
-In assessing value, the underlying investment adviser(s) may consider additional factors such as price to cash flow or price to earnings ratios as well as economic conditions and developments in the issuer's industry.
+An issuer's securities are considered value stocks primarily because they have a low price in relation to their book value.
+In assessing value, the underlying investment adviser(s) may consider additional factors such as price to cash flow or price to earnings ratios, as well as economic conditions and developments in the issuer's industry.
 The criteria used for assessing value are subject to change from time to time.
-As of December 2015, the highest maximum market capitalization of a small company in any country in which an underlying investment company invested was \$3.69 billion.
-This threshold will vary by country or region, and the dollar amount will change from time to time due to market conditions.
+The underlying investment adviser(s) determine the maximum market capitalization of a small company with respect to each country.
+The threshold will vary by country or region, and the dollar amount will change from time to time due to market conditions.

 International Large Cap Value Asset Class: The underlying investment companies generally will purchase the stocks and other equity securities, directly or through sponsored or unsponsored depositary receipts, of large companies in foreign countries with developed markets that the underlying investment adviser(s) determine to be value stocks at the time of purchase.
-An issuer's securities are considered value stocks primarily because they have a high book value in relation to their market value (a "book to market ratio").
-In assessing value, the underlying investment adviser(s) may consider additional factors such as price to cash flow or price to earnings ratios as well as economic conditions and developments in the issuer's industry.
+An issuer's securities are considered value stocks primarily because they have a low price in relation to their book value.
+In assessing value, the underlying investment adviser(s) may consider additional factors such as price to cash flow or price to earnings ratios, as well as economic conditions and developments in the issuer's industry.
 The criteria used for assessing value are subject to change from time to time.
-As of December 2015, the lowest minimum market capitalization of a large company in any country or region in which an underlying investment company invested was \$1.61 billion.
-This threshold will vary by country or region, and the dollar amount will change from time to time due to market conditions.
+The underlying investment adviser(s) determine the minimum market capitalization of a large company with respect to each country or region.
+The threshold will vary by country or region, and the dollar amount will change from time to time due to market conditions.

 International Small Company Asset Class: The underlying investment companies generally will purchase the stocks and other equity securities, directly or through sponsored or unsponsored depositary receipts, of small companies in foreign countries with developed markets.
-As of December 2015, the highest maximum market capitalization of a small company in any country in which an underlying investment company invested was \$3.69 billion.
-This threshold will vary by country or region, and the dollar amount will change from time to time due to market conditions.
+The underlying investment adviser(s) determine the maximum market capitalization of a small company with respect to each country.
+The threshold will vary by country or region, and the dollar amount will change from time to time due to market conditions.

 International Large Cap Asset Class: The underlying investment companies generally will purchase the stocks and other equity securities, directly or through sponsored or unsponsored depositary receipts, of large companies in foreign countries with developed markets.
-As of December 2015, the lowest minimum market capitalization of a large company in any country or region in which an underlying investment company invested was \$1.61 billion.
-This threshold will vary by country or region, and the dollar amount will change from time to time due to market conditions.
+The underlying investment adviser(s) determine the minimum market capitalization of a large company with respect to each country or region.
+The threshold will vary by country or region, and the dollar amount will change from time to time due to market conditions.